-The only truly distinguishing feature to differentiate the sexes is that a mature female has a more rounded stomach.
+The only truly distinguishing feature to differentiate the sexes is the more rounded stomach of a mature female.

 Breeding / Reproduction

-The Red Eye Tetra are egg layers.
-They are easy to breed and will freely spawn in schools or in pairs.
-When they spawn they lock fins, then while clasped they perform a type of roll-over process in the vegetation.
-Thus the female releases about a dozen eggs at time and the male fertilizes them.
+Red Eye Tetras are egg layers and easy to breed.
+They will freely spawn in schools or in pairs, with each female scattering several hundred eggs.
+When they spawn they lock fins, and then while clasped, they perform a type of roll-over process in the vegetation.
+The female releases about a dozen eggs at time, and the male fertilizes them.
 Because of this spawning behavior, the Red Eye Tetra is one tetra that must not have too dense a spawning vegetation.

-Most successful way to spawn these fish is in groups of 12 with 6 males and 6 females.
-Feed this group small live foods and nature should take over and spawning will begin.
 A separate breeding tank will help to get the best number of fry.
-Keep the tank dimly lit with clumps of spawning mops or java moss so the female has a place to deposit the eggs.
+A 20-gallon spawning tank is fine, with a temperature of 80 to 84° F (26.6 - 29° C).
+Keep the tank dimly lit with clumps of spawning mops or java moss, so the female has a place to deposit the eggs.
 A layer of mesh also works as long as the spaces are wide enough for the eggs to pass through and small enough to keep the parents out.
-The water should be soft and acidic with a pH 5.5 - 6.5 and have a temperature of 80 - 84° F. A small air powered sponge filter is all that is really need for filtration.
-Filtering the water through aquarium safe peat is a good choice.
+The water should be soft and slightly acidic with a pH 5.5 - 6.5 and a hardness of 4° dGH or less.
+A small, air-powered sponge filter is needed for filtration and will provide a gentle water flow.
+Filtering the water through aquarium-safe peat is a good choice.

-Once a successful spawn has been achieved remove the parents.
-Eggs will hatch with in 24 - 36 hours with fry becoming free swimming 3 - 4 days later.
-For the first few days feed the fry infusoria type foods until they can feed on microworm or brine shrimp nauplii.
-Fry are light sensitive during the early stages and require it as dark as possible.
-Also see Breeding Freshwater Fish: Characins for a general description and see Fish Food for Fry for information about types of foods for raising the young.
+Once a successful spawn has been achieved, remove the parents, or they will eat the eggs.
+The eggs will hatch within 24 to 36 hours, and fry become free-swimming 3 to 4 days later.
+For the first few days, feed the fry infusoria-type foods until they can feed on microworm or brine shrimp nauplii.
+See Breeding Freshwater Fish: Characins for a general description of breeding processes, and see Fish Food for Fry for information about types of foods for raising the young.

 Ease of Breeding: Easy

-The Red Eye Tetra is very hardy and disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-Anything you add to your tank can bring disease to your tank.
+The Red Eye Tetra is very hardy, and disease is not usually a problem in a well-maintained aquarium.
+That being said, there is no guarantee that you won't have to deal with health problems or disease.
+Anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-A good thing about the Ornate Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if you deal with it at an early stage.
+A good thing about the Red Eye Tetra is that due to their resilience, an outbreak of disease can often be limited to just one or a few fishes if dealt with at an early stage.
 When keeping more sensitive types of fish, it is common for all fishes to be infected even before the first warning signs can be noticed.
-The best way to proactively prevent disease is to give your Flame Tetra the proper environment and give them a well balanced diet.
-The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
+The best way to proactively prevent disease is to give your Red Eye Tetra the proper environment and a well-balanced diet.
+The more closely their environment resembles their natural habitat, the less stress the fish will have, making them healthier and happier.
 Stressed fish are more likely to acquire disease.